 Real-time data helps you make the right pitch to the right customers at the right time.

 A data-driven marketing strategy relies on helpful software as well as data.
-To find the best marketing tools for your business, use our Product Selection Tool.
+To find the best marketing tools for your business, use our Marketing Product Selection Tool.
 It’s free, and in as little as five minutes, you’ll get a personalized list of software recommendations.

 Read more on eWeek: 6 Best Practices to Clear Marketing Data Roadblocks